Kurt Vonnegut: Politics

 Vonnegut's thoughts on politics were shaped in large part by Robert Redfield, an anthropologist at the University of Chicago, co-founder of the Committee on Social Thought, and one of Vonnegut's professors during his time at the university.
-In a commencement address, Vonnegut remarked that "Dr. Redfield's theory of the Folk Society ... has been the starting point for my politics, such as they are".
-Vonnegut did not particularly sympathize with liberalism or conservatism and mused on the specious simplicity of American politics, saying facetiously: "If you want to take my guns away from me, and you're all for murdering fetuses, and love it when homosexuals marry each other ... you're a liberal.
+In a commencement address, Vonnegut remarked that "Dr. Redfield's theory of the Folk Society ... has been the starting point for my politics, such as they are."
+Vonnegut did not particularly sympathize with liberalism or conservatism.
+Vonnegut also mused on the specious simplicity of American politics, saying facetiously: "If you want to take my guns away from me, and you're all for murdering fetuses, and love it when homosexuals marry each other ... you're a liberal.
 If you are against those perversions and for the rich, you're a conservative.
 What could be simpler?"
 Regarding political parties, Vonnegut said: "The two real political parties in America are the Winners and the Losers.
 The people don't acknowledge this.
 They claim membership in two imaginary parties, the Republicans and the Democrats, instead."

-Vonnegut disregarded more mainstream American political ideologies in favor of socialism, which he thought could provide a valuable substitute for what he saw as social Darwinism and a spirit of "survival of the fittest" in American society, believing that "socialism would be a good for the common man".
-Vonnegut would often return to a quote by socialist and five-time presidential candidate Eugene V. Debs: "As long as there is a lower class, I am in it.
+Vonnegut disdained more mainstream American political ideologies in favor of socialism, which he thought could provide a valuable substitute for what he saw as social Darwinism and a spirit of "survival of the fittest" in American society, believing that "socialism would be a good for the common man."
+Vonnegut often returned to a quote by socialist and five-time presidential candidate Eugene V. Debs: "As long as there is a lower class, I am in it.
 As long as there is a criminal element, I'm of it.
 As long as there is a soul in prison, I am not free."
 Vonnegut expressed disappointment that communism and socialism seemed to be unsavory topics to the average American and believed that they offered beneficial substitutes to contemporary social and economic systems.